douglasgreen/outlines/computing/programming_languages/php.md

 1.  **Widespread Use and Support**: PHP is used by a vast number of websites, ranging from small personal blogs to large corporate sites.
 This widespread adoption has led to a vast community of developers and an extensive ecosystem of tools, frameworks, and resources.

-2.  **Ease of Use**: PHP\'s syntax is easy to understand, especially for those familiar with C, Java, or Perl.
+2.  **Ease of Use**: PHP's syntax is easy to understand, especially for those familiar with C, Java, or Perl.
 This ease of learning makes it an excellent choice for new developers.

 3.  **Flexibility and Integration**: PHP integrates seamlessly with various databases, like MySQL, and works on almost all server types (Apache, IIS, etc.).
 This flexibility makes it a versatile choice for many web projects.